aimee-mcneil-melville/ToDo-Full-Stack/README.md

 For each of the `POST`, `PUT` and `DELETE` the fruit routes, apply this `getTokenDecoder()` middleware function, and update the `user` variable to be the value from `req.user`, rather than the hard-coded `{ id: 1 }`.
 [Check out the docs](https://github.com/enspiral-dev-academy/authenticare/blob/main/docs/server/getTokenDecoder.md) to see an example of how to do this.

-Try to add, update or delete some fruit from the UI now.
-You should see errors in the developer tools console.
+Let's check to see if our `getTokenDecoder()` function is doing it's job.
+If you try to add, update or delete some fruit from the UI you should see errors in the developer tools console.
+If you try, you will get an HTTP `401` (bad request - JWT malformed) response, which is exactly what you want.

 > Note: At this point you will not be able to add, update or delete fruits because the routes are protected and you're not yet sending the token in the requests.
-That's what you'll do in the next step.
-If you try, you will get an HTTP `401` (bad request - JWT malformed) response, which is exactly what you want.
+That's what you'll do in the next step!

 Now is a good time to commit your changes and swap driver/navigator.